I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_cached.md

      traffic types, indicating how willing the sender is to have the packets discarded (see RFC 2460).
 This variable is set through a socket option and can vary during the lifetime of the TCP connection.

-`TtlOrHopLimit`

-If the TCP connection is over IPv4, then this member specifies the time to live (see RFC 791).
-     This variable is set through a socket option and can vary during the lifetime of the TCP connection.

-If the TCP connection is over IPv6, then this member specifies the number of routers that the packet
-     can pass through (see RFC 2460).
-This variable is set through a socket option and can vary during the lifetime of the TCP connection.

 `UserPriority`